 3. Use data to streamline processes and applications.
 We’ve helped our average customers reduce handle times by 25% simply by identifying more efficient paths to resolve most tickets.
 Companies need to be able to identify the “golden path,” i.e. the path that produces the best results.
 The best way to do this is by looking at the data of what actually works, not just what you believe should work.

-To read our latest research, visit fin.com/resources
+To read our latest research, visit fin.com/documentation

 What else should we know about Fin?